MansoorAlmaleki/Laser-communication/README.md

 ## Creating a bitmap image
+Gimp image editing software used.
-The software used is gimp, import your desired image into gimp then select the cropping tool and make sure the cropping ratio is set to a 1:1 or square ratio as the program treats the images as square format, next select the color mode and set the image to grayscale (Optional), lastly once that image is properly cropped scale the image to a resolution of 128 pixels or less on each axis and make sure the values are locked to maintain the crop ratio after that is done save the image as a .ppm in the folder directory “ImageToBinary/InputImage/“ and a pop up asking which format should be used should appear depending on the software used once the pop up is shown select the ASCII format which will save the image as a PPM version 3 readable text, once these steps have been followed an image will be created in the folder directory “ImageToBinary/InputImage/“, next select the file and convert it to a .txt so that it can be edited.
+Import your desired image
+into gimp then select the cropping tool and make sure the cropping ratio is set to a 1:1 or square ratio as the program treats the images as square format, next select the color mode and set the image to grayscale (Optional), lastly once that image is properly cropped scale the image to a resolution of 128 pixels or less on each axis and make sure the values are locked to maintain the crop ratio after that is done save the image as a .ppm in the folder directory “ImageToBinary/InputImage/“ and a pop up asking which format should be used should appear depending on the software used once the pop up is shown select the ASCII format which will save the image as a PPM version 3 readable text, once these steps have been followed an image will be created in the folder directory “ImageToBinary/InputImage/“, next select the file and convert it to a .txt so that it can be edited.

-Open the converted file and on row 2 there should be a comment created by gimp that should look something like this “# CREATED BY GIMP #” which should be deleted then save the file and run the main.exe program in the folder directory “ImageToBinary/InputImage/“ or compile the main.cpp code either way a console will appear which will ask you to write the name of the file that is in the “InputImage” directory, and if everything was done correctly a new file will be created in the folder directory “Output/” which is a Decimal file containing the average color values of the pixels of the image.
+Open the converted file and on row 2 there should be a comment created by gimp that should look something like this “# CREATED BY GIMP #” which should be deleted then save the file and run the main.exe program in the folder directory “ImageToBinary/InputImage/“ or compile the main.cpp code either way a console will appear which will ask you to write the name of the file that is in the “InputImage” directory, and if everything was done correctly a new file will be created in the folder directory “Output/” which is a Decimal file containing the average color values of the pixels in the image.

+## Importing the Decimal file into the Transmitter program

 ## License
 [MIT](https://github.com/MansoorAlmaleki/Laser-communication/blob/f93b1685b51eef905da93d90d014dedf51ae5748/LICENSE)